 - If you want users to be able to complete the current process task from within the form-enabled plan file, then the form must be set up with a Button component that provides the functionality to submit, approve, or reject the current task. - The Process Summary component can be used to provide users with a summary of their current tasks, for a particular process.
-Typically this component is placed on a form-enabled Home file. - End users can use the Process Tasks web page to review and complete their current tasks for a particular process.
-This page can be accessed from the Process Summary component, or you can include a link to the page on a form-enabled Home file or other Axiom form.
+Typically this component is placed on a form-enabled Home file.

-• End users can use the Process Routing web page to review the process history of a particular plan file.
+- The Process Directory page allows users to review process status for all plan files they have access to, and complete their current tasks for a particular process.
+This page can be accessed from the Process Summary component, or you can include a link to this page on a form-enabled Home file or other Axiom form, or in a task pane. - The Process Routing page allows users to review the process history of a particular plan file.
 If the user is the current step owner, they can also complete the task from the page.
-This page can be accessed from the Process Summary component, or you can include a link to the page on a form-enabled Home file or other Axiom form.
+This page can be accessed from the Process Summary component, or you can include a link to the page on a form-enabled Home file or other Axiom form. - The Process Tasks page allows users to review and complete their current tasks for a particular process.
+You can include a link to the page on a form-enabled Home file or other Axiom form.